-You can find more information about these protections and when they may be lost at Tax on your private pension contributions.
+You can find more information these protections and when they may be lost at Tax on your private pension - lifetime allowance on the Government's website.

 I think I might be affected - what should I do?

 Before considering any action to reduce your tax liabilities you should always seek independent financial advice from an FCA registered adviser.
 For help in choosing an independent financial adviser visit the money advice website.